-Bootstrap: Estimating confidence level of a phylogenetic hypothesis ment.
-From each of these pseudosamples by site resampling with replacement.
+Bootstrap: Estimating confidence level of a phylogenetic hypothesis we build an interfed phylogenetic tree.
+The sample is also used to generate n pseudosamples by site resampling with replacement.
 From each of these pseudosamples we build a bootstrap tree by using the same method of phylogenetic reconstruction as that employed in the derivation of the inferred tree. (b) The inferred tree is used as a null hypothesis composed of two subhypotheses (left).
 Circled numbers on the internal branches are the percentage of bootstrap trees (i.e., bootstrap values) supporting clades (3,4) and (2,5).